alidanapour/chip8_emulator/Product_Document.md

 ![WBS example](WBS.PNG)

-For Release 1, we underestimated the number of hours needed for some deliverables and overestimated the number of hours needed for other deliverables, the net effect is a underestimation of 9.5 hours (6%).
+For Release 1, we underestimated the number of hours needed for some deliverables and overestimated the number of hours needed for other deliverables, the net effect is an underestimation of 9.5 hours (6%).
 We increased the estimated effort hours for all remaining deliverable by 6% and ask members to track their hours more carefully in future releases.

 As we implementing the emulator, we also adding new deliverables and modify existing deliverables.
 For example, instead of splitting the opcodes into between 2 releases, we decided to implement all of them in release 1 so that we can test any chip 8 program on our emulator.
 We also divided the emulator into more concrete subtasks such as: screen implementation and automate the room loading.
 We will continue updating this Work Breakdown for upcoming releases.